CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

-## Requirements
+## Requirements and Dependencies
-Requirements for the default configuration (you might need more resources with a greater `--net_resolution` and/or `scale_number` or less resources by reducing the net resolution and/or using the MPI and MPI_4 models):
+- **Requirements** for the default configuration (you might need more resources with a greater `--net_resolution` and/or `scale_number` or less resources by reducing the net resolution and/or using the MPI and MPI_4 models):
     - Nvidia GPU version:
         - NVIDIA graphics card with at least 1.6 GB available (the `nvidia-smi` command checks the available GPU memory in Ubuntu).
         - At least 2.5 GB of free RAM memory for BODY_25 model or 2 GB for COCO model (assuming cuDNN installed).
         - Highly recommended: cuDNN.
      - AMD GPU version:
         - Vega series graphics card
         - At least 2 GB of free RAM memory.
     - CPU version:
         - Around 8GB of free RAM memory.
     - Highly recommended: a CPU with at least 8 cores.
+- **Dependencies**:
+    - OpenCV (all 2.X and 3.X versions are compatible).
+    - Caffe and all its dependencies.
+Interesting in porting OpenPose to other DL frameworks (Tensorflow, Caffe2, Pytorch, ...)?.
+Email us (gines@cmu.edu) if you are interesting in joining the OpenPose team to do so or feel free to make a pull request if you implement any of those!
+    - The demo and tutorials additionally use GFlags.